 Above client_id and secret support both "Office365" and "Live (hotmail, outlook personal account)".

-Configuration in Alert
+Configuration in ALERT

 In the new window, enter parameters which have been created earlier: